ArsenyN/JOSM-SasCachePlugin/README.md

-JOSM-SasChacePlugin
+JOSM-SasCachePlugin
 ===================

-Plugin for load tiles from SASPlanet cache
+Plugin for load tiles from SASPlanet cache to JOSM